fishinwind/workshop/rst/Block_1/class-8.rst

     figure out how to:

         #. move the following code block to a file
-        #. and have it displayed in the rendered html
+        #. have it displayed in the rendered html
         #. provide a link to the file so that one can download (instead of
             copying and pasting)